apache/incubator-pekko-http-quickstart-java-g8/README.md

 You can use [Giter8][g8] to create your own project from the quickstart.

 Prerequisites:
-- JDK 17 (Java Records used in the sample code)
+- JDK 17 (Java Records are used in the sample code)
 - sbt 1.9.x or higher

 Open a console and run the following command to apply this template: